Aluulu/obsidian-vault/Callum's Vault/Mathematic functions.md

 # Corresponding expression

-This is simplifying the expression down.
+This is working out and simplifying the expression down.
 To do this we replace `x` with the expression given and then work out the new expression.

 ## Example